DAIC-tud/docs/content/en/docs/intro_daic/scientific_outputs.md

 ## Scientific outputs

+Please acknowledge DAIC in any published or presented work when its  resources were used, using language such as:

+{{< card header="Acknowledgement" >}}
+Research reported in this work was supported by the computational resources and support of the the Delft AI Cluster (DAIC) at TU Delft.
+URL:https://doc.daic.tudelft.nl/
+{{< /card >}}

 {{% alert title="Note" color="info" %}}
-The compilation of this list began in August 2023, and as a result, some older papers are not included.
-It is also based on self-reporting by individual researchers, so it may not be exhaustive.
-If you wish to include your paper(s) in this list, please post to the [ScientificOutput MatterMost channel](https://mattermost.tudelft.nl/daic/channels/scientificoutput).
+The compilation of the following list began in September 2023, and is based on self-reporting by individual researchers.
+As a result, it may not be exhaustive.
+If your paper is not in this list, then please post its details to the [ScientificOutput MatterMost channel](https://mattermost.tudelft.nl/daic/channels/scientificoutput).
 {{% /alert %}}